MobileFirstLLC/doucheblock/.github/README.md

 <img alt="screenshot" src="https://raw.githubusercontent.com/MobileFirstLLC/doucheblock/master/.github/screenshot.png"/>
 </p>

 Thanks to [Pikaso.me](https://pikaso.me/) for screenshot!

-Support your fellow indie hackers and find more useful social media tools [here](https://github.com/MobileFirstLLC/social-media-hacker-list).
+Support your fellow indie hackers and find more useful social media tools [here &rarr;](https://github.com/MobileFirstLLC/social-media-hacker-list).

-### Interesting features and facts:
+### Interesting features & facts

 - 🤯 **This extension impersonates the current user.** You do not have to sign in/grant access.
 Study the source to learn how.